 The Positives And Negatives Of Social Media

 Fortunately, most things in life come with an upside and so does social media.
 It has connected the world in a way that has never happened before.
 People can raise awareness about a cause, concern, crisis or injustice all over the planet and work together to share ideas, communicate and find support and solutions in a much faster way.
-There are many digital media companies dedicated to spreading messages of health, wellness, and positivity to
+There are many digital media companies dedicated to spreading messages of health, wellness, and positivity to millions around the globe in a way that was previously not possible.

 A Mindful Approach To Social Media